Jaimilit/beyond-the-barbell/README.md

 Products are what is the main focus of the e-commerce website.
 Admin can add, edit, and delete a product, add related image, and descriptions - as well as competitions and reviews.

 CRUD
 * Create: If the user is an authenticated superuser, they can add a new product by clicking the my account icon in the top right corner and click on Product Management.
-They can also create competitions for their users to join as well as reviews of personal trainers.
+They can also create competitions for their users to join.
-* Read: All users can view all the product and read about them in the product navbar.
-All users can read the competitions offered and read reviews of personal trainers.
+* Read: All users can view all the productd and read about them in the product navbar.
+All users can read the competitions offered.
 * Update: Only admin can update the products and competitions.
-* Delete: Only admin can delete the products, competitions, & reviews.
+* Delete: Only admin can delete the products, competitions.

 ## Reviews

-Users can leave a review about personal training.
+Users can leave a review about personal trainers.

 CRUD
 * Create: Any user can write a review about a personal trainer.
 This is because oftentimes personal trainers work at more than one facility, so I wanted to leave it open because maybe the user knows a personal trainer previously or through other means.